meeber/style-type-thing/README.md

 bieber.hasPrettyFace = false; // Valid
 ```

-What the fuck, Bieber.
+What the hell, Bieber.
 You were supposed to stay beautiful forever :(

 My problem is that even though I understand that `const` deals with variable reassignment, not value mutability, my brain wants it to deal with both.